SadProcessor/Cheats/DogWhispererV2.md

 - [Extending Bloodhound for RedTeamers](https://youtu.be/Pn7GWRXfgeI) by @Porterhau5 - WWHF 2017

-- [Requiem for an Admin](https://youtu.be/uMg18TvLAcE?list=PLdhDuST3OlrNRull1hITtWVYzIQPfWjXD) BSides Amsterdam (Shameless Plug)
+- [Requiem for an Admin](https://youtu.be/uMg18TvLAcE?list=PLdhDuST3OlrNRull1hITtWVYzIQPfWjXD) by @SadProcessor - BSides Amsterdam (Shameless Plug)

 #### **Noe4j**